dmaevsky/quarx/README.md

 All the observables' and atoms' names are for debug purposes only: they do not affect the execution logic.

-## Future development
-At least an `observable.map` would likely be shipped as part of Quarx.
-The goal is however to keep the core as tiny as possible.

 ## Goals and non-goals
-Quarx strives to remain a *dry essence* of a dependency graph engine.
-It will replace MobX in production at [ellx.io](https://ellx.io) shortly.
+The goal for Quarx is to remain a *dry essence* of a dependency graph engine.
+As simple and tiny as it is, it will replace MobX in production at [ellx.io](https://ellx.io) shortly.

-Out of the box, Quarx is not a state management solution.
-However, I'd encourage you to try using it in combination with [Tinyx](https://github.com/dmaevsky/tinyx).
-Just put the root Tinyx store into a single `observable.box`, and derive the rest of the state reactively with a network of `computed` selectors.
+Out of the box, Quarx is not designed to be a state management solution.
+However, it can be used in combination with [Tinyx](https://github.com/dmaevsky/tinyx) or even Redux.
+Just put the root store into a single `observable.box`, and derive the rest of the state reactively with a network of `computed` selectors.

-#### NOTE
+**On a side note...**

 Converting an Observable to a Svelte store is a one-liner:
 ```js
 const fromObservable = obs => ({ subscribe: subscriber => autorun(() => subscriber(obs.get())) });